NZMSA/2022-Phase-3/data-science/playground-project/README.md

-# Phase 2 Data Science Section
+# Phase 3 Data Science

-Welcome to the data science section!
+Welcome to the playground project, this project is optional for you to play around with!

 This module contains a skeleton setup of a [Tensorflow](https://www.tensorflow.org/) platform that uses a [Keras](https://keras.io/) supervised model training setup which is used to make a Neural Network (NN for short) for move prediction in a game known as [2048](https://en.wikipedia.org/wiki/2048_(video_game)).